 All Classes Start at 8:30 a.m., unless otherwise noted.

-The Texas Academy of Animal Control Officers (TAACO) is now embarking on its tenth year of providing complete HUMANE LAW ENFORECEMENT and PROFESSIONAL ANIMAL CARE and CONTROL TRAINING for those choosing to enter the
+The Texas Academy of Animal Control Officers (TAACO) is now embarking on its eleventh year of providing complete HUMANE LAW ENFORECEMENT and PROFESSIONAL ANIMAL CARE and CONTROL TRAINING for those choosing to enter the